CodeWringer/ambersteel/documents/en/ruleset/rules.md

 > A thrown bomb may perhaps be caught and thrown back at the attacker.
 But a cannon shot cannot be warded off.

-If there is no way to reasonable dodge or defend against the **aoe** attack, its damage is rolled right away.
+If there is no way to reasonably dodge or defend against the **aoe** attack, its damage is rolled right away.

 ### Special Types of Attack
 Sometimes, simply *hitting it* isn't enough.
 Sometimes, more control is needed.
 These rules outline how a character can do more specific attacks.